machielvisser/WCFDistributedTracing/README.md

 The implementation works with different types of bindings, BasicHttpBinding, WSDUalHttpBinding and NetTcpBinding have been tested.
 The sample services demonstrate the use of a NetTcpBinding for the EdgeService and a WSDualHttpBinding for the PlatormService.

+### Standards
+For the trace context we try to follow the [W3C standard](https://www.w3.org/TR/trace-context/) as much as possible.

 ## ToDo:
 *